When abstract keywords are selected thoughtfully, they facilitate researchers in finding relevant studies efficiently.

 1. Abstract keywords are directly relevant to the study and reflect its core topics.
 They should be specific, capturing the essence of the research.

-2. Using broad or ambiguous terms can dilute the effectiveness of keywords, reducing the likelihood of the document not being found by interested readers.
+2. Using broad or ambiguous terms can dilute the effectiveness of keywords, reducing the likelihood of the document being found by interested readers.

 When choosing the right abstract keywords, it’s essential to understand your audience and the terminology they are likely to search for.